 The Authority's Treasury Management Strategy is reviewed annually as part of the budget approval process.
 The Strategy Statement sets out the Authority's policies and parameters to provide an approved framework within which Officers undertake the day to day capital and treasury activities.
+The Treasury Management strategy is contained within the 2018/19-2022/23 Medium Term Financial Plan (MTFP) which is available on the Authority's website.
 The key elements are:

-- •The Treasury Management Strategy 2016/17 - •The External Debt and Treasury Management Prudential Indicators and Limits for 2016/17 to 2018/19 - •The Investment Strategy 2016/17 - •The Minimum Revenue Provision (MRP) Statement included in section D which sets out the Authority's policy on MRP.
+- The Treasury Management Strategy 2018/19 - The External Debt and Treasury Management Prudential Indicators and Limits for 2018/19 to 2020/21 - The Investment Strategy 2018/19 - The Minimum Revenue Provision (MRP) Statement which sets out the Authority's policy on MRP.